 The two programs share facilities, faculty and resources to create a challenging and rewarding educational experience.
 Both programs follow the semester system, which begins in late August and ends in early May.

-The post baccalaureate program is designed to prepare the student with course content applicable to the pursuit of a master's degree in Communication Disorders (COMD).
+The post baccalaureate program is designed to prepare the student with course content applicable to the pursuit of a Master of Science degree in Communication Disorders (COMD).
 The post baccalaureate option is for graduates from any discipline.
 The post baccalaureate student will study selected courses from the undergraduate curriculum, Course Schedule for the entire post baccalaureate year assuming full-time enrollment.
 Most students complete the program in one year if they attend full-time.

 Applicants must have a minimum GPA of 2.75.